GoogleCloudPlatform/community/tutorials/jmeter-bigtable-perf-testing/index.md

 ### How much data to load

 The Bigtable cluster configurations including [storage types](https://cloud.google.com/bigtable/docs/instances-clusters-nodes#storage-types), [application profiles](https://cloud.google.com/bigtable/docs/instances-clusters-nodes#app-profiles), number of [nodes](https://cloud.google.com/bigtable/docs/instances-clusters-nodes#nodes)  and the size of the data set can alter the performance of workload and the test results on the same cluster.
-Data set size should be picked similar in volume to production data keeping in mind what we are trying to understand about the cluster’s performance.
+Data set size should be picked similar in volume to production data keeping in mind what we are trying to understand about the bigtable cluster’s performance.

 ### How to reset tests

-### Ideally, you should reset your database to the same seed data for comparison between multiple test executions.
+Ideally, you should reset your database to the same seed data for comparison between multiple test executions.
 You can use backup/restore (or export/import) to initialize each run to the same initial dataset.
 The latter is better if different configurations are tested.

 ### Using JMeter to mock seed data